lokanx/rotating-slideshow/README.md

 # rotating-slideshow

 A rotating slideshow thingish

 ## To get started

 1. Run npm install
-2. Run npm start
+2. Run npm start or npm start-dev

+start: Production mode (no live reloads) start-dev\_: Development mode (with live reloads)

 ## Adapt for your needs

-Define sections in index.js (slideUrls) and set the URL's to what you want to display.
+Update index.js (SLIDE_URLS) and to define the sections (slide content) that you want to display.